 Geography majors go on to work in a number of different professional fields, including cartography, research, journalism, community development, environmental science, and more.
 The coursework you pursue provides a great foundation for many areas of interest upon graduation.
 The skills you gain in critical thinking and evaluation, research, attention to detail, and verbal and written communication will be immediately applicable as you enter your field.

 In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, community engagement, and internships to help you feel confident in your decision upon graduation.
-Students may also also gain valuable and relevant skills in geography with an independent study or through the learning abroad program.
+Students may also gain valuable and relevant skills in geography with an independent study or through the learning abroad program.